Annual 60-Day ORV Closure for Wheeled Vehicles

 The Big Cypress fox squirrel (Sciurus niger avicennia) is a unique subspecies of the Eastern fox squirrel (Sciurus niger) found south of the Caloosahatchee River and west of the Everglades region of Florida.
 Big Cypress fox squirrels (BCFS) prefer to live in the following natural habitats: pine forests, cypress swamp forests, tropical hardwood forests, oak woodlands, coastal broadleaf evergreen hammocks, and mangrove swamps.

-Big Cypress fox squirrels prefer habitats with open canopy and low/sparse understory characteristics, and are dependent upon the availability of appropriate nest trees/nest substrate materials and year-round food resources.
+Big Cypress fox squirrels prefer habitats with open canopy and low/sparse understory characteristics that are maintained by fire and natural hydrologic conditions.

 The long-term survival of the BCFS is dependent upon the habitat management practices of private and public lands, where the use of prescribed fire, the control of invasive non-native plants/animals, and the maintenance of natural hydrologic conditions are necessary to retain habitat characteristics that benefit the BCFS.